 What if I forget to give it?

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at 7 am, you can give the missed dose at any time up to 1 pm.
 If you remember after this time, do not give the missed dose.
 Wait until it is time to give the next normal dose.

 Never give a double dose of sodium valproate.

 What if I give too much?

-If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much sodium valproate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
 Take the medicine container or pack with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they cause effects that we don’t want (side-effects).

 Side-effects that you must do something about